Rider Guide

 • Athletes not making the cut-off time will be turned around to finish their ride.

-There is no parking at Festival Meadows on Sunday.
+There is no parking at Champion Meadows on Sunday.

-In order to get to Festival Meadows on Sunday, we highly advise you ride your bike.
+In order to get to Champion Meadows on Sunday, we highly advise you to ride your bike.
 Parking is very limited.
-If you must drive, we do have a designated parking area just north of Festival Meadows off Dollar Road.
-You must vacate this parking lot by 4:00pm on Sunday.
+If you must drive, we do have a designated parking area just north of Champion Meadows off Dollar Road.
+You must vacate this parking lot by 4:00 pm on Sunday.

 Click here for other parking options in Ketchum.